Viator: What It Is and How to Book Your Next Experience

 Earning Rewards with Viator

 Viator works on a commission basis.
-If you book a tour with them, Viator gets a small cut for providing the platform you made your booking with.
+If you book a tour with them, Viator gets a small cut for providing the platform you used to make your booking with.

 Reviewing and sharing your experiences on Viator

-A big part of any site that sells something are user reviews.
-You get to read other people's experiences, both good and bad about something you're looking at.
+User reviews are a big part of any site that sells something.
+You get to read other people's experiences, both good and bad, about something you're looking at.

 Viator is no different.
 At the bottom of each page are reviews from those who have taken the tour.
 This helicopter tour is rated quite well (with the obligatory handful of negative reviews).